cuthbertLab/music21/buildDoc/rst/quickStart.rst

 Examining a Score by Part Id
 ---------------------------------------

 Alternatively, we can access components of a Stream by `id`, or string identifiers.
 Streams can get components by `id` by using the :meth:`~music21.stream.Stream.getElementById` method.
-For example, we can first look at all `id` attributes of all Score elements, and then slelect one.
+For example, we can first look at all `id` attributes of all Score elements, and then select one.

 >>> [part.id for part in sBach]
 [u'Soprano', u'Alto', u'Tenor', u'Bass']